Moontide: Plot

-After blacking out from an all-night drinking binge, dock worker Bobo (Jean Gabin) wakes up in a decrepit shack on a San Pablo Bay barge.
-The barge's owner, fisherman Takeo (Victor Sen Yung), reminds him how they met the previous night and that he agreed to work for Takeo.
+After blacking out from an all-night drinking binge, dock worker Bobo wakes up in a decrepit shack on a San Pablo Bay barge.
+The barge's owner, fisherman Takeo, reminds him how they met the previous night and that he agreed to work for Takeo.
 Bobo does not remember the encounter and intends to leave.
-A police boat passes, and hearing that the police are searching for the murderer of local bar-fly Pop Kelly (Arthur Aylesworth), who was strangled to death sometime during Bobo's drinking spree, causes Bobo to put the brakes on his plans to go.
+A police boat passes, and hearing that the police are searching for the murderer of local bar-fly Pop Kelly, who was strangled to death sometime during Bobo's drinking spree, causes Bobo to put the brakes on his plans to go.
 He is afraid he may have killed the man due to drunken violence he has been capable of in the past.

-He takes the job on the barge, then goes into town to meet his friends Tiny (Thomas Mitchell) and Nutsy, the town watchman and amateur philosopher (Claude Rains), at a local boardinghouse.
+He takes the job on the barge, then goes into town to meet his friends Tiny and Nutsy, the town watchman and amateur philosopher, at a local boardinghouse.
 Despite Tiny's assurances that he didn't hurt anyone, Bobo worries.
 He agrees to meet Tiny later that night and leave town together.
 As he and Nutsy talk after Tiny leaves, Nutsy realizes Bobo is in possession of Pop Kelly's hat.

 As the two men walk near the water, a female group begins to shout about a young woman who is about to drown herself in the surf.
 Bobo rescues her and takes her back to the barge.
-The next morning, the young woman, Anna (Ida Lupino), has rebounded and tidies up the shack while Bobo repairs the boat of Frank Brothers (Jerome Cowan), a wealthy doctor, and his mistress (Helene Reynolds).
+The next morning, the young woman, Anna, has rebounded and tidies up the shack while Bobo repairs the boat of Frank Brothers, a wealthy doctor, and his mistress.
 Anna makes breakfast for Bobo.
-Tiny shows up and begins badmouthing Anna ("she used to work in a hash house") and implying she is a prostitute.
+Tiny shows up and badmouths Anna, "she used to work in a hash house," implying she's a prostitute.
 Tiny argues for Bobo to finally leave town with him as they had agreed.
 Anna overhears and tells Bobo she is "much obliged for everything" but she is "blowing now", planning to go back to her life and make her way.

 Bobo appears to have fallen for Anna.
 After she is gone, Tiny hints broadly at what damage he might be able to do to Bobo, regarding his history of aggression.
 Bobo loses his temper and nearly strangles Tiny, but catches himself and tells him to get out and never come back.